Real estate

 Available real estate includes government-approved projects; depending on the country, it can be villas, tourist accommodations, hotels, resorts, and even yacht marinas.

-With Caribbean real estate investment, the minimum amount doesn’t depend on the number of applicants.
-However, the state fee will be different for single applicants and applicants with families.
+In Caribbean real estate investment, the minimum amount doesn’t depend on the number of applicants.
+However, the state fee will be different for single applicants and those applying with families.

 Real estate expenses in the Caribbean by country